-- executed agreement and ancillary documents; - the parties' authorisations, corporate documents and personal identification, where relevant; - copies of title documents; and - keys and access cards to the premises.
+- · executed agreement and ancillary documents; - the parties' authorisations, corporate documents and personal identification, where relevant; - · copies of title documents; and - · keys and access cards to the premises.

-In case of a financed lease, the financing source would typically require conditional assignment of the lease and the landlord's consent thereof, valid insurance over the leased property with the financing source named as a beneficiary and assignment of rental in the event that the lessee subleases the leased premises.
+In the case of a financed ordinary lease, the financing source would typically require conditional assignment of the lease and the landlord's consent thereof, valid insurance over the leased property with the financing source named as a beneficiary and assignment of rental in the event that the lessee subleases the leased premises.
+If the lease period exceeds three years, the lease must be registered with the competent Land Department.

-In case of a financed purchase of property, the financing source would typically be required to have been registered as the mortgagee on the land title deed.
+In the case of a financed purchase of property or a financed lease under the Act Governing Leasing of Immoveable Property for Commercial and Industrial Purposes, the financing source would typically be required to have been registered as the mortgagee on the land title deed.